rawb1t/Validator/README.md

 - **bool** (array, string) checks if a single value or all values of an array are a correct boolean value
 - **filter** (array, string) checks if a single value or all values of an array are filter_var()-validated (parameter contains the FILTER_VALIDATE_*)
 - **date** (array, string) checks if a single value or all values of an array are a correct date (based on the default modell ("yyyy-mm-dd") or based on an own modell which can be provided with the parameter. yyyy = Year with 4 digits, yy = year with 2 digits, mm = month, dd = day.
 Caution: Special chars like slashes need to be escaped because this validator uses regex and preg_match();
 - **time** (array, string) checks if a single value or all values of an array are a correct time (based on the default modell ("hh:ii:ss") or based on an own modell which can be provided with the parameter. hh = hours, ii = minutes, ss = seconds.
-Caution: Special chars like slashes need to be escaped because this validator uses regex and preg_match();
+Caution: Special chars like slashes need to be escaped because this validator uses regex and preg_match()
-- **numbers** (array, string) checks if a single value or all values of an array are a number
+- **numberOnly** (array, string) checks if a single value or all values of an array are a number
-- **text** (array, string) checks if a single value or all values of an array are a text without numbers or special chars
+- **letterOnly** (array, string) checks if a single value or all values of an array are a text without numbers or special chars
-- **alphanumeric** (array, string) checks if a single value or all values of an array are an alphanumeric string
+- **alphanumericOnly** (array, string) checks if a single value or all values of an array are an alphanumeric string
-- **specialchars** (array, string) checks if a single value or all values of an array are a specialchar string
+- **specialcharOnly** (array, string) checks if a single value or all values of an array are a specialchar string
+- **mustContainUppercase** (array, string) checks if a single value or all values of an array contain at least one uppercase letter
+- **mustContainLowercase** (array, string) checks if a single value or all values of an array contain at least one lowercase letter
+- **mustContainNumbers** (array, string) checks if a single value or all values of an array contain at least one digit
+- **mustContainSpecialchars** (array, string) checks if a single value or all values of an array contain at least one special char
+- **mustContainEverything** (array, string) combines _mustContainUppercase_, _mustContainLowercase_, _mustContainNumbers_ and _mustContainSpecialchars_
 - **match** (array, string) checks if a single value or all values of an array matching a given pattern (via parameter)
 - **inArray** (array) checks if the parameter is within an array
 - **notInArray** (array) checks if the parameter is not within an array